bcgov/HOUS-permit-portal/README.md

 Some other notes

 - For digital seal tests, the we have not uploaded documents with the real document to the repo, but captured the request responses
+- If you are running in the dockerized version, you may need to reset your database or you may want to create a second instance of the dockerized postgre service to run tests.

 ## ERD generation